roymiles/Simple-Recipe-Distillation/README.md

 ## Citation
 ```
 @InProceedings{miles2023understanding_AAAI,
-      title      = {A closer look at the training dynamics of knowledge distillation},
+      title      = {Understanding the Role of the Projector in Knowledge Distillation},
       author     = {Roy Miles and Krystian Mikolajczyk},
       booktitle  = {Proceedings of the 38th AAAI Conference on Artificial Intelligence (AAAI-24)},
       year       = {2023},